skyhookadventure/postal-address-field-names/README.md

 useful as many countries have subtle differences in field names (e.g. Postcode in the UK vs ZIP code in the US).
 It is based on the Oasis XAL standard for addresses.

-The output is c.33kb (minified) with no dependencies.
+The output is c.33kb (minified) with no dependencies, and it will work on both node & the browser.
 It also includes Typescript types for your convenience.

 ## Sample